standegroeve/masterproef/Writerside/topics/What-is-Kvasir.md

 ## Planned Features

-* **Scalable data backend** built using industry-proven technologies such as Kubernetes, Apache Kafka, Minio, etc.
+* **Scalable data backend** built using industry-proven technologies such as Kubernetes, Apache Kafka, Clickhouse, Minio, etc.
 * **Powerful APIs**: ingest, query, stream and export large amounts of data using a range of APIs, optimized for different use-cases.
 Retrieve structured data via an RDF-compatible GraphQL query engine, upload or download files via an S3-compatible API, or interface with time-series or other data streams via special purpose APIs.